Nihlus/Crystite/docs/nitty-gritty.md

 introduced the `NativeLibrary` class and a number of associated events that applications could hook into instead, enabling flexible overrides at runtime.

-Neos uses a number of native libraries to do things like font rendering, image loading, mesh transformations, etc. By default, it relies on both having the native libraries in the current working directory and the names exactly matching.
+Resonite uses a number of native libraries to do things like font rendering, image loading, mesh transformations, etc. By default, it relies on both having the native libraries in the current working directory and the names exactly matching.
 On top of this, Assimp's C# bindings roll their own native library